1. HDMF Specification Language

 shape: null

-indicating that the attribute/dataset is a scalar.
+indicating that the attribute/dataset is any shape.

 1.6.1.5. value